A Rape in Cyberspace

-"A Rape in Cyberspace, or How an Evil Clown, a Haitian Trickster Spirit, Two Wizards, and a Cast of Dozens Turned a Database into a Society" is an article written by freelance journalist Julian Dibbell and first published in The Village Voice in 1993.
-The article was later included in Dibbell's book My Tiny Life on his LambdaMOO experiences.
+"A Rape in Cyberspace" (Note: Full title: "A Rape in Cyberspace, or How an Evil Clown, a Haitian Trickster Spirit, Two Wizards, and a Cast of Dozens Turned a Database into a Society") is an article written by freelance journalist Julian Dibbell and first published in The Village Voice in 1993, and later included in Dibbell's 1998 book My Tiny Life.
+The article is about the aftermath and community response to a March 1993 sexual misconduct incident in the virtual world LambdaMOO.
+Prior to "A Rape in Cyberspace" directing media and academic attention to the incident, LambdaMOO users referred to it as the Bungle Affair.

 Lawrence Lessig has said that his chance reading of Dibbell's article was a key influence on his interest in the field.
 Sociologist David Trend called it "one of the most frequently cited essays about cloaked identity in cyberspace".